pythonanywhere/flask-tutorials/tutorial-2.md

 Inside the error log, the most recent error message will be at the bottom.

-If you can't get it to work, then here's the code that you should have now for you to copy/paste:
+If you can't get it to work, then here's the code that you should have now for you to copy/paste (though you'll need to update the database connection URI to match your own database settings):

 The Python code: